scottshireman/crop-n-caption/README.md

 # crop-n-caption
-Two scripts useful for dealing with large image datasets of people.
-The first detects people and faces and crops photos.
-The second captions photos using BLIP2 and CLIP.
-BLIP2 requires a lot of VRAM so using the default options you need at least 24GB VRAM. (you can specify to use a smaller VRAM BLIP2 model with a command line argument but I haven't tested them for usefulness.)
+Three scripts useful for dealing with large image datasets of people.

+crop.py: Detects people and faces in photos and videos and crops them into new images.
+For videos only crops images that are fairly unique and gets the least blurry frame from among similar frames.

+caption.py: Captions photos using BLIP2 and CLIP.
+Uses BLIP2 to generate a main caption and then uses a few specialized models to generate tags for things like clothing and facial expression. (default BLIP2 model requires at least 24GB VRAM, but can optionally specify a smaller BLIP2 model)

+calibrate.py: Uses CLIP embeddings to cluster images and pick the most representative from amongst the full set to use for training and validation.

 # Install